23 Films That Changed My Life

 Zeitgeist: The Movie

-Zeitgeist completely rocked my world and left me thinking “what the heck do I do now?”
+Zeitgeist completely rocked my world and left me thinking, “What the heck do I do now?”
 It woke me up from my sleepy state in which I thought everything was alright.
 I was actually shocked to the point of questioning how to go on with my life.
-After a few restless nights, calm returned to my body but I was a changed man forever.
+After a few restless nights, calm returned to my body but I was changed forever.
+Note: There seems to be legitimate evidence that not everything in Zeitgeist is factual.
+With that being the case, I recommend watching the film with an open but critical mind.
+I do, however, believe that overall the message accurately depicts the time we live in.

 Watch the full film here